SouthernAdventistUniversity/style-guides/html-css.md

 ```

 ## 4. Southern Components
+**This is NOT implemented yet, but what we will be working towards eventually**

 A block component-based building system is used to build Southern's pages.
 This relies on a consistent HTML structure.

 ### 4.1 Element Structure